How to Scan Documents and Save as PDF from a Browser Using JavaScript

 DWT PDF Demo Input

-Save the Documents as a PDF File
+Step 2: Save Scanned Documents as a PDF File

 Next, we are going to add a save button to save documents as a PDF file.